-Construction of the new transport interchange in South Shields has been captured in fascinating footage.
+Construction of South Shields' new £21million transport interchange has been captured in a fascinating three-minute film.